Author: Orson Scott Card

 That's as far as I can go without giving you spoilers, except to tell you some of the themes of the story -- the planet of Lusitania's very weird biological systems, the familial strife of the Lusitanias, politics with alien species, and fun with other languages, most notably Portuguese (you don't need to understand any Portuguese to enjoy the book, but if you do, it's a bonus).

 This is a good book, but don't read it before you read Ender's Game.
 If you have read Ender's Game, this is a much more developed, in-depth book.
 It also moves away from the feeling of the first book, without the war, the games, the plotting, and the little kids.
-If you want more of the same, read Ender's Shadow.
+If you want more of the Ender's Game feel, read Ender's Shadow.
 But if you want to find out what happened to Ender, this is the book.